 Shockingly little is known about Djoser himself.
 It’s possible that that wasn’t even his real name; the first reference to it in Egyptian records on papyrus dates from more than 1200 years after he supposedly lived, while the only name to be found in the burial complex traditionally attributed to him is Netjerikhet.
 By whatever name, though, he will forever be remembered for the so-called “stepped pyramid” erected in his honor at Saqqara, the first of its type ever to be built in Egypt.
 Amazingly, we even know who came up with the concept, at least according to traditional Egyptian legend.
 His name was Imhotep.

 As the popular historian Will Durant reminds us, Imhotep was the first “real” person known to history: “not a conqueror or a king but an artist and a scientist.”
 He is recorded history’s first Renaissance man, one who achieved greatness strictly through his own innate abilities.
 In addition to being, according to hieroglyphs found engraved on the base of Djoser’s pyramid, his pharaoh’s “builder, carpenter, sculptor, vase maker, and engraver,” he achieved so much in such other fields as medicine, science, and the arts that later generations would come to worship him as a god of knowledge despite his commoner status during life.
-And yet his most enduring achievement of all really must be the stepped pyramid he built for Djoser.
+Still, his most enduring achievement of all is the stepped pyramid he built for Djoser.

 The structure is a hugely important one in Egyptian history for reasons that transcend even its distinctive shape.
 For it marks the point where the most ambitious of the country’s architects abandoned the relatively fragile material of mud-brick in favor of the more durable one of limestone.
 Indeed, as far as we know, Djoser’s stepped pyramid was the first monumental building constructed purely in stone in the history of the world.

 The tomb apparently began as a fairly conventional mastaba in terms of form, albeit constructed on an unusually grand scale.
 But as construction continued over many years, the form of the structure began to morph into something Egypt had never seen before.
 From a single rectangular building, it evolved into a tiered pyramidal shape of six levels, 197 feet (60 meters) in height.
 It essentially became, in other words, six mastabas stacked on top of one another, each successive one of them smaller than the one upon which it was erected.
-One proposed but by no means definitive etymology of our word “pyramid,” which traces it back to an ancient Greek word meaning a form of cake, makes an uncanny sort of sense in this context: the Pyramid of Djoser can easily be pictured as an immense wedding cake in stone.
+One proposed if by no means definitive etymology of our word “pyramid,” which traces it back to an ancient Greek word meaning a form of cake, makes an uncanny sort of sense in this context: the Pyramid of Djoser can easily be pictured as an immense wedding cake in stone.

 In addition to evoking the primeval mound at the beginning of creation, the pyramid’s shape thus came to represent a staircase for the pharaoh entombed within it to ascend on his way up to heaven.
 To ensure that Djoser’s soul would feel at home whenever he chose to visit his tomb, a place to which the Egyptians believed it would remain connected through eternity, the pyramid was surrounded with a scale model of the living pharaoh’s palace courtyard .
-Below the pyramid, archaeologists have found a tangle of passages and chambers, which were apparently altered, added onto, and abandoned as the structure above them evolved — a trait Djoser’s pyramid shares with many of its progeny.
-Within the underground tangle are replicas of the pharaoh’s living quarters, pantries, and even what Egyptoligists speculate to be a re-creation of the chambers of the royal harem.
+Below the pyramid, archaeologists have found a tangle of passages and chambers, which were apparently altered, added onto, and sometimes abandoned as the structure above them evolved — a trait Djoser’s pyramid shares with many of its progeny.
+Within the underground tangle are replicas of the pharaoh’s living quarters, pantries, and even what Egyptologists speculate to be a re-creation of the chambers of the royal harem.
 The pharaoh’s mummy was presumably laid to rest in a central granite vault far below the surface of the desert.
 (This last must remain speculative because, like most other ancient Egyptian monuments, Djoser’s stepped pyramid was robbed long, long ago.)

 Along with more sophisticated construction techniques, the stepped pyramid and all that surrounds it testify to a strengthening national government.
-Djoser’s burial complex was constantly changed and expanded throughout the 19 years ancient Egyptian historians traditionally attributed to his reign, absorbing the labor of hundreds if not thousands of workers at any given time throughout that period.
+Djoser’s burial complex was constantly changed and expanded throughout the nineteen years ancient Egyptian historians traditionally attributed to his reign, absorbing the labor of hundreds if not thousands of workers at any given time throughout that period.
 Of the materials used to build his pyramid, only the relatively low-quality limestone employed for its rough, unfinished interior portions could be quarried onsite at Saqqara.
 Both the higher-quality, polished limestone of its exterior surfaces and the granite that lined its interior chambers had to be quarried elsewhere and shipped down the Nile on barges.
-Building the pyramid and all that surrounded it was an immense public-works project on a scale never before undertaken, the equivalent of an Apollo Program or Manhattan Project for the nascent state of Egypt.
+Building the pyramid and all that surrounded it was an enormous public-works project on a scale never before undertaken, the equivalent of an Apollo Program or Manhattan Project for the nascent state of Egypt.

 A cult of death makes for an unusual engine of earthly prosperity to say the least.
 But then, there was a physicality to the Egyptian conception of the afterlife, accompanied by a practicality in preparing for it, that lends meaning to the relationship.
 Looking upon the chairs, beds, makeup, even dead or living pets and servants that were entombed along with the pharaohs to lend them aid and comfort in the lands beyond the living, many of us have wondered at the departure they represent from the more ethereal conception of the afterlife of more familiar religions.
 The more judgmental among us may see it all as a sign of barbarism, of a primitive people still unable to think beyond the physical realm.
 Certainly most of us have shuddered at the staggering egotism involved in a pharaoh’s expending so many resources and lives just to gratify himself after death.
 Perhaps some of us have wondered as well how the Egyptian people could have been so cowed as to put up with such things for so long.